Gina-Frankel/CV/README.md

 ## Interests

 **Art** - Since I was a child I have been creating art in some form.
-I have explored many mediums including oil painting, pottery and sketching.
+I have explored many mediums including oil painting, sketching and pottert.

 **Design** - I love thinking about problems and designing solutions for them.
 For example, I am designing a series of children’s books to support mathematical concept development, and am designing organisational solutions for people with attention processing issues